Your coworker's behavior is concerning of late.

 Usually they're organized, calm, and on top of things but lately, they've had unexplained absences, showing up late, and having random outbursts at work.
 Handling collaborative projects with them is beginning to take its toll on you.
 What's really going on?!

-It's important to take note of these signs at work and recognize mental health issues because mental health struggles can affect anyone and significantly impact the workplace.
-Be careful of how you handle the situation.
+It's important to take note of these signs at work and recognize mental health issues because they can affect anyone and significantly impact the workplace.

 Think before you speak.